Frequently Asked Questions (FAQ)

 Where is Big Foot High School?
 Where is Walworth?

-Big Foot High School is located at 401 Devils Lane in Walworth, WI.
-The Village of Walworth is located in southern Walworth County, on U.S. Hwy 14 and State Hwy 67, about two miles North of the Wisconsin-Illinois border.
+Big Foot High School is located at 401 Devils Lane in Walworth, Wisconsin, USA.
+The Village of Walworth is located in southern Walworth County, on U.S. Hwy 14 and State Hwy 67, about two miles north of the Wisconsin-Illinois border.
 We are located about one mile from the western shore of Geneva Lake, about 60 miles SE of Madison, about 60 miles SW of Milwaukee, and about 80 miles NW of Chicago.
 [Click here for Google Map]

 What is the BFHS nickname?
 Does BFHS have a school mascot?
 Does BFHS have a school logo?
 What are BFHS's school colors?